Sairyss/domain-driven-hexagon/README.md

 > Tests that are independent of implementation details are easier to maintain since they don't need to be changed each time you make a change to the implementation.

 Try to avoid _White Box_ testing when possible.
-However, there are cases when _White Box_ testing may be useful.
+However, it's worth mentioning that there are cases when _White Box_ testing may be useful.
 For instance, we need to go deeper into the implementation when it is required to reduce combinations of testing conditions, for example, a class uses several plug-in [strategies](https://refactoring.guru/design-patterns/strategy), thus it is easier for us to test those strategies one at a time, in this case _White Box_ test may be appropriate.

 Use _White Box_ testing only when it is really needed and as an addition to _Black Box_ testing, not the other way around.